reinnet/RoadToPhD/README.md

-# How to use DetNet for your PhD thesis?
+# How to use Fog Computing for your PhD thesis?

 ## Introduction
 Here, I want to summarize my experiences and reading list that I use to find a problem and provide an abstraction about the way to solve it as a Ph.D.
 Thesis.